 I’m broadly interested in applied ecological research and conservation, but have a particular interest in the population and movement ecology of marine mammals.
-Through my current and future research, I aim to use quantitative techniques to better understand the processes that drive animal movements through several lenses (environmental, social, behavioral) and at several scales (individual to population), to effectively inform management decisions.
+Through my current and future research, I aim to use quantitative techniques to better understand how both the physical and social environments shape animal movement, and what implications these have towards management objectives.

-My work at Cascadia primarily consists of analyzing telemetry data for research initiatives on Hawaiian odontocetes, although I’m involved in a number of different studies concerning odontocete stock structure and management in Hawai‘i.
+My work to date has primarily consisted of analyzing telemetry data for research initiatives on Hawaiian odontocetes, although I’m involved in a number of different studies concerning odontocete stock structure and management in Hawai‘i.
 Thus far my research has entertained a variety of conservation themes, including ecotoxicology, fisheries bycatch, mid-frequency sonar exposure-response, and species-habitat modeling.

 BS Fisheries & Wildlife (Water Sciences), 2019